kstenschke/doShell/README.md

 doShell
 =======

-Headful browser and terminal automation for Linux and Mac OS
+Efficient scripting language for headful browser- and terminal-automation on Linux and Mac OS

 ## Table of Contents